simonlindgren/graphmonster/README.md

 _Start with low `x` and `i` and increase gradually to find sweet spot_.

----

-#### Labelling communities
+## Third step: Tweaks

+```
+python tweak.py <parameters>
+```

 When running `gm.py`, the files `commlabels.txt` and `gm.csv` will be created.
 The community info in the csv can be used, depending on the character of your data, to look up more info about the nodes as input to setting the labels in the txt.

----

-#### Revisualise function

-```
-python gm_rv.py <parameters>
-```

-After running the graph creation script (`gm.py`), the revisualisation script (`gm_rv.py`) can be run iteratively to tweak the visualisation.
-This may include editing `commlabels.txt`, and alterations of the following parameters:
+Running `tweak.py` will use the labels.

+### Parameters
 `-s`, `--size`, nodesize will be (log degree * size), default = 60.

 `-a`, `--alpha`, alpha opacity of nodes, default = 0.6.